Overclock-Validator/autoclock-validator/README.md

 ⠐ 00:08:26 | Processed Slot: 156831951 | Confirmed Slot: 156831951 | Finalized Slot: 156831917 | Full Snapshot Slot: 156813730 |
 ```

-#### Check whether the RPC is caught up with the rest of the cluster with:
+#### Check whether the validator is caught up with the rest of the cluster with:

 ```
 solana catchup --our-localhost